Piggott Post Office

 Throughout the 20th century, Clay County faced its fair share of challenges, including the Great Depression, which brought widespread poverty and hardship.
 However, the construction of roads and improved infrastructure in the following decades helped stimulate economic development and improve the quality of life for residents.
 Today, Clay County remains an important agricultural region, with a strong focus on rice and soybean production, as well as timber and manufacturing industries.
 The county also boasts natural attractions like the St. Francis River that provide opportunities for outdoor recreation and tourism.

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Clay County, Arkansas.
+This timeline provides a concise overview of the key events in the history of Clay County, Arkansas.

 • 1850 - Clay County officially established as a county in Arkansas.